Clicky

 Turkey Risotto Memories

-One of my favorite "turkey" memories is getting to eat Turkey Risotto.
-My mom made it every year back in the UK at Christmas time.
+One of my favorite "turkey" memories is eating mom's Turkey Risotto.
+She made it every year back in the UK at Christmas time.

 After moving to the USA, I got to enjoy my favorite turkey meal twice a year.
 Yes!
 Now Thanksgiving is another reason for going the extra mile for a sit-down turkey dinner.